daos-stack/daos/NewDocs/DAOS Docker.md

 `sudo docker run -it -d --privileged --cap-add=ALL --name server`

 ### Start the DAOS Service
-Now that the DAOS Docker image is running, we need to enable the DAOS Service
+Now that the DAOS Docker image is running, we need to enable the DAOS Service.
+To do so, we issue the following command:

-The DAOS service can be started in the docker container as follows:

 `sudo docker exec server sudo /opt/daos/bin/daos_server start -o /home/daos/daos/utils/config/examples/daos_server_local.yml`

 > The daos_server_local.yml configuration file sets up a simple local DAOS system with a single server instance running in the container.
 By default, it uses 4GB of DRAM to emulate persistent memory and 16GB of bulk storage under /tmp.
 The storage size can be changed in the yaml file if necessary.

-> Note: Please make sure that the uio_pci_generic module is loaded on the host. **Need to research**

 ## Format the DAOS storage
 Once started, the DAOS server waits for the administrator to format the system.
 The formatting needs to be triggered in a different shell, using the following command: